 Eva Enciñias: Thank you so much.

 Jo Reed: That was flamenco artist and 2022 National Heritage Fellow Eva Encinias.
-You can keep up with her and the work of the National Institute of Flamenco at nifnm.org and here’s a heads up: we are celebrating all of the amazing 2022 National Heritage Fellows on November 17 when we’ll premier a film that documents their extraordinary work.
-Check out our website arts.gov for more information as the date approaches.
+You can keep up with her and the work of the National Institute of Flamenco at nifnm.org.
 You’ve been listening to Art Works produced at the National Endowment for the Arts.
 Follow us wherever you get your podcasts and leave us a rating on Apple, it helps people to find us.
-Let us know what you think about the Art works podcast and suggest someone we should speak to by emailing us at email@example.com For the National Endowment for the Arts, I’m Josephine Reed, Thanks for listening.
+Let us know what you think about the Art works podcast and suggest someone we should speak to by emailing us at firstname.lastname@example.org For the National Endowment for the Arts, I’m Josephine Reed, Thanks for listening.